-1. My response to this text is: "Self-giving love, compassion and service of others, especially the neediest, will be the healing we each need.
-When we come up against the word "needy", we may at first imagine people living on the streets, victims of terrorism, ongoing political violence, and lately, victims of bushfire in our country.
-While all these needs are glaringly before us, there is the basic need of the poor who live on the streets - a warm hand.
-And there is the need to talk about the grief I am experiencing because I have lost everything in the bushfires.
+- 1. My response to this text is: "Self-giving love, compassion and service of others, especially the neediest, will be the healing we each need."
+When we come up against the word "needy", we may at first imagine people living on the streets, victims of terrorism, ongoing political violence, and lately, victims of floods in our country.
+While all these needs are there before us, there is the basic need of the poor who live on the streets longing for a kind word or a warm hand.
+And there is the need to talk about the grief many are experiencing because they have lost everything in the floods.
 We don't have to travel very far to find the poor, the lonely, the distressed.
 They are all around us, everywhere, in every city.
-We saw the amazing amount of clothes and food hampers handed in for bushfire victims, and the wonderful generosity of those sorting through the clothing to make it easier for those in need to choose the right item, with the right size.
+We often see the amazing amount of clothes and food hampers handed out to those caught up in any kind of disaster and the wonderful generosity of people coming to the aid of their sisters and brothers in need.
+In all of these actions, as Isaiah prophesized, "light rises in the darkness and shadows become like noon". - 2.
+Paul's message is a call to humility and openness to the power of God moving within us.
+"Far from relying on any power of my own...there was only a demonstration of the power of the Spirit."
+When it comes to prayer, and the proclamation of the Word of God, the Gospel of Jesus, only a humble person can pray and proclaim because that person is free of the notion of power.